 Try refrigerating for another half hour and try whipping again.
 Or, you can add a little more melted chocolate (1 ounce), let chill, then try whipping again.

-Naturally, semi-sweet chocolate is, well, semi-sweet.
+Naturally, semi-sweet chocolate is, semi-sweet.
 We add a little powdered sugar to bump up the sweetness, but you can certainly add a little more – like 1 to 2 tablespoons more.

 Whipped Chocolate Ganache Frosting